Yandex Cloud

 3. Wait for the operation to complete.

-3. Activate the transfer and wait until its status switches to Completed.
+3. Activate the transfer and wait for its status to change to Completed.

 4. Make sure the Object Storage source data was transferred to the Managed Service for ClickHouse® database: